WWF trademark dispute: 2003 Court of Appeal interactive software ruling

 On June 10, 2002, THQ and Jakks Pacific released the video game WWE WrestleMania X8 for the Nintendo GameCube.
 Although the game's title and external packaging featured "WWE" branding, its gameplay featured "WWF" references, as development had been completed prior to the name change.
-From August 9, 2002, THQ and Jakks Pacific reissued versions of WWF SmackDown!
+From August 9, 2002, THQ and Jakks Pacific re-released WWF SmackDown!
 2: Know Your Role and WWF SmackDown!
 Just Bring It under various budget labels for the PlayStation and PlayStation 2 consoles.
-From September 27, 2002, THQ and Jakks Pacific also reissued versions of WWF Raw for Xbox and Microsoft Windows.
-While these legacy titles were unchanged from their original releases (retaining all "WWF" references in their gameplay), their external packaging were amended to display the "WWE" logo and typefaces.
+From September 27, 2002, THQ and Jakks Pacific also re-released WWF Raw for Xbox and Microsoft Windows.
+Whilst these legacy titles were completely unchanged from their original releases (retaining all "WWF" references in their internal content), their external packaging was amended to fully display the "WWE" logo and typefaces.

 On November 10, 2002, the Fund secured an injunction from the High Court, preventing WWE, THQ, and Jakks Pacific from distributing any legacy interactive software titles that failed to censor "WWF" references in the gameplay.
 On April 7, 2003, a three-judge panel in the Court of Appeal overturned the injunction.
 The court ruled in favor of WWE, THQ and Jakks Pacific, agreeing that modifying the games to censor "WWF" references would be impractical due to the configuration of the software.
 Additionally, the court noted that the Fund failed to prove any actual harm caused by the releases, especially given that all external packaging at consumer-level had already been updated to reflect the WWE branding.
 The court ordered the Fund to cover $100,000 in legal costs for WWE, THQ, and Jakks Pacific.

-Despite the 2003 case ruling in favor of WWE retaining "WWF" references in legacy interactive software, the 2018 plug and play re-release of the WWF WrestleMania: Steel Cage Challenge video game replaces all original "WWF" references in its gameplay with "WWE" references.